Training in Translational Imaging Research

 Low-Field MRI Hackaton

-Is it possible to build an open-source low-field MRI system in less then a week?
-We’re hosting a hackathon to find out.
+Is it possible to build an open-source low-field MRI scanner in less than a week?
+In October 2023, we hosted a hackathon to find out.
+Our Center invited five teams of volunteers to collaborate on developing low-field hardware and software to image a hackathon phantom.

-The teams will be led by MRI experts from the Center for Biomedical Imaging at NYU Langone Health, the Antinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital, and the Biomedical Imaging and Bioengineering Institute at Icahn School of Medicine at Mount Sinai.
+The teams were led by MRI experts from the Center for Biomedical Imaging at NYU Langone Health, the Antinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital, and the Biomedical Imaging and Bioengineering Institute at Icahn School of Medicine at Mount Sinai.

 Postdoctoral Training